DataDog/integrations-core/docs/developer/architecture/win32_event_log.md

 - `filters` - A mapping of properties to allowed values.
 Every filter (equivalent to the `and` operator) must match any value (equivalent to the `or` operator).
 This option is a convenience for a `query` that is relatively basic.

-    Rather than collect all events and perform filtering within the Check, the filters are converted to an XPath expression.
-This approach offloads all filtering to the Kernel (like `query`), which increases performance and reduces bandwidth usage when connecting to a remote machine.
+    Rather than collect all events and perform filtering within the check, the filters are converted to an XPath expression.
+This approach offloads all filtering to the kernel (like `query`), which increases performance and reduces bandwidth usage when connecting to a remote machine.

 - `message_whitelist`/`message_blacklist` - These are regular expression patterns used to filter by events' messages